maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 9.md

 The simplest form is $min(\lambda_{1},\lambda_{2})$.

 ![[Screenshot 2024-10-18 at 3.02.27 PM.png]]
-But then this has to be done compute the eigen values for every single image and it is not efficient.
+But then this has to be done by computing the eigen values for every single image and it is not efficient.

 Thus, we have the alternative function,
 $$\lambda_{1}\lambda_{2}-\mathcal{k}(\lambda_{1}+\lambda_{2})^2$$